davidtait1996/challenge-9-readme-generator/exampleREADME.md

 ### Installation

-None, hosted on Github Pages
+None, hosted on github pages

 ---

 ### Usage

-Simple type your text in the text box and press the button to get your results.
+Type some text, press the button

 ---